 Although phencyclidine and other hallucinogens make up two separate substance use categories, they are frequently studied and discussed together and are often all grouped together under the term “hallucinogens”.
 In fact, across the two disorders, there are at least four distinct genres of substances (phencyclidines, phenylalkylamines, indoleamines, and ergolines), not to mention several outliers.
 The common thread across all these substances is that they alter users’ perceptions of reality in several ways.

 Using phencyclidine (‘PCP’, ‘angel dust’) causes aggression and erratic behavior.
-Users’ judgment is significantly reduced, and they are frequently confrontational and dangerous.
-They tend to be visibly agitated and tense.
+Users have reduced judgment, and they are frequently confrontational and dangerous.
+They tend to appear visibly agitated and tense.
 They also have an altered gait, speech pattern changes, and decreased sensitivity to pain.
 Chronic phencyclidine or ketamine (‘special K’) use can lead to persistent psychotic states lasting days or weeks beyond the last dose of the drug.
 These appear very similar to an exacerbation of Schizophrenia.
 Patients have hallucinations, delusional and disorganized thoughts, separation from reality, agitation, reduced speech, emotional changes, impaired motivation, and social withdrawal.
 Long term phencyclidine use can also cause speech and cognitive difficulties, depression, anxiety, and suicidality.

 MDMA (3,4-methylenedioxymethamphetamine, ‘ecstasy’ or ‘molly’) originally developed a reputation as a “club drug”, first seeing frequent use at raves (large, overnight dance parties).
 It acts not only as a stimulant, but also makes users more empathic and emotionally open.
 Users experience increased energy, sexual arousal, euphoria, altered senses, and, most classically, increased sensitivity and intimacy with others.
 MDMA’s other immediate effects are similar to those of amphetamines (to which MDMA is closely related), such as restlessness, muscle tension, dry mouth, teeth grinding, increased heart rate and blood pressure, and high body temperature.
 Higher doses lead to hallucinations, agitation, anxiety, temporary psychosis, and disorganized and bizarre behavior.
-These effects are countered by a ‘hangover’ period in the following 24-48 hours characterized by depression, decreased energy, and lack of concentration.
+A ‘hangover’ period follows in the next 24-48 hours characterized by depression, decreased energy, and lack of concentration.

 Chronic MDMA use damages serotonin-releasing cells in the brain, reducing both their numbers and their activity.
 Brain wave activity in these patients appears similar to that of dementia patients.
 Patients suffer significant cognitive problems (impaired memory, organization, and problem-solving), and the severity is directly proportional to the amount of MDMA that was used.
 Patients also deal with long lasting mood and behavioral changes, such as treatment-resistant depression, panic disorder, and impulsivity.
 They can also experience flashbacks characterized by paranoia, hallucinations, and psychosis.